Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints/05_token_packages.md

 **Notes**:
 - This endpoint must be called after the payment has been successfully processed by the payment provider
-- The `externalPaymentId` should be the ID returned by the payment provider (e.g., Stripe) upon successful payment
+- The `stripePaymentIntentId` should be the ID returned by the payment provider (e.g., Stripe) upon successful payment
 - The endpoint will automatically:
   1. Create a payment record in the database
   2. Allocate the tokens from the package to the user's balance